powersync-ja/powersync-web-sdk/packages/powersync-sdk-web/README.md

 See our [NextJS Demo App](https://github.com/powersync-ja/powersync-web-sdk/tree/main/demos/powersync-nextjs-demo) for how to use this SDK with NextJS.

 # Known Issues
-This initial SDK uses a `SharedWorker` for DB operations.
-This is not supported on Chrome for Android.
+This initial SDK version uses a `SharedWorker` for DB operations which is not supported on Chrome for Android.
 Future SDK versions will feature selectable DB Adapters which will increase compatibility.